DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-31-adding-an-accredited-provider-when-there-is-no-javascript-available.md

 Selecting ‘Add accredited provider’ on the ‘Accredited providers’ list page takes the user to a form where they can search for an accredited provider.
 They do this by entering a provider name, UK provider reference number (UKPRN) or postcode.

-Without JavaScript, when the user continues, we show:
+When the user continues without JavaScript, we show:

 - the number of results and the search term in the heading - for example, “7 results found for ‘Manchester’”
 - a way to change the search if the accredited provider they are looking for is not listed or if there are too many results